Lomon1010/GeoGebra/README.md

 I also converted .py to .exe

-by using 'pyinstaller --onefile file.py'
+by using `pyinstaller --onefile file.py`